The Commons to host author talk in Viroqua

 This free talk is based on a new book by Giordanengo, M.S., C.E.R.P., “Ecosystems as Models for Restoring our Economies.”
 Topping 30 years of work and research in ecology, economics, and business, and his visit to the Driftless area to study the sustainable agricultural businesses, Giordanengo describes the core structure of our economies and ecosystems, while shedding light on universal rules that inform the resilience and productivity of both systems.
 Stemming from our collective knowledge of ecological restoration, this book proposes a path for restoring our economies to a healthy state, and in the process strengthen our resistance to a future of expected global turmoil.

-“Giordanengo points out that it is the built-in strategy of natural systems to increase energy capture, increase diversity, and to maximize the recycling of nutrients within the system beginning at the local level,” says Mark Shepard, farmer member of Organic Valley Cooperative.
+“…Giordanengo points out that it is the built-in strategy of natural systems to increase energy capture, increase diversity, and to maximize the recycling of nutrients within the system beginning at the local level…” – Mark Shepard, farmer member of Organic Valley Cooperative.